 This helps ensure that your furry friend remains safe and secure during takeoff, turbulence, and touchdown.

-Contact the airline ahead of time to let them know that your dog is frightened of riding in a carrier or kennel.
+Reach out to the airline in advance to inform them about your dog’s fear of travel in a carrier or kennel.

-You may need to provide documentation from a veterinarian or other specialist regarding your dog’s anxiety level before they are willing to make any accommodations.
+In some cases, you might need to present documents from a veterinarian or other specialist about your dog’s anxiety level before the airline agrees to any special accommodations.

-Even if your pup is small enough to be considered a “carry-on pet”, they will still need to go through security screenings just like everyone else.
+Even if the size of your pup qualifies them as a “carry-on pet,” they will still undergo security screenings like everyone else.

 The airline may also want you to purchase extra space on board so that they can provide additional room for your dog if necessary.